 Copper Fox is a Canadian based resource company focussed on the exploration and development of potentially low cost, large copper-gold projects in Canada and the United States.
 Copper Fox is committed to responsible mining, mineral resource development and environmental stewardship.

-The purpose of the pre-feasibility study is to investigate among other things; the economic enhancements identified in the PEA (copper recovery, operating and capital costs) that could improve overall project economics.
+The purpose of the pre-feasibility study is to further investigate a number of technical parameters of the project including parameters related to the economic enhancements identified in the PEA (copper recovery, operating and capital costs).
 In early 2016 Copper Fox reviewed the estimated timing and costs of the permitting process and the metallurgical portions of pre-feasibility study recommended in the PEA.
 The review completed by consultants based in Arizona found that the estimated cost of these two activities would be approximately $US800,000 less than that estimated in the PEA.

 Going forward; I am optimistic that metal prices will increase due to a combination of factors.
-Our number one priority in 2016 is to stay focussed and to continue building value by adding metal to Copper Fox's balance sheet.
+Our number one priority in 2017 is to stay focussed and to continue building value by adding metal to Copper Fox's balance sheet.
 If successful, this work combined with a return to a positive commodity cycle is expected to increase our asset valuation leading to a more robust company valuation and shareholder returns.